 The audio interface – Scarlett 2i2

 The best possible choice for a low-cost audio interface is the Focusrite Scarlett 2i2 USB Audio Interface (priced around $150 on most online stores).
 I have reviewed this interface in a previous post and let my give you the short version of that review: it’s an awesome interface at a cheap price.
 Focusrite is known for its award-winning preamps that offer transparency and crystal clear analog to digital conversion.

 Now, here comes the best part.
-At the time I am updating this article, both AT2035 microphone and Scarlett 2i2 audio interface can be found in a combo offer for $229.
+At the time I am updating this article, the Scarlett 2i2 audio interface can be found here for a reasonable price of around $150.
 In addition, for that ridiculously low price, you will get an XLR cable and a pop filter.